Webb and Knapp

-Webb and Knapp was a real estate development firm.
+Webb and Knapp was an 20th century American real estate development firm.

+Overview

-The company is most famous for developing the Roosevelt Airfield, which was the launching site of the transatlantic flights of Charles Lindbergh and Amelia Earhart.
+The company is most famous for redeveloping the Roosevelt Airfield, which was the launching site of the transatlantic flights of Charles Lindbergh and Amelia Earhart.
 It was also the firm at which famed architect I. M. Pei first worked from 1948 to 1956.

 History

 The company was founded in 1922 by Robert C. Knapp and W. Seward Webb.

 William Zeckendorf joined the firm in 1938 and acquired it in 1949.